 No. Contents 00 The data on the disk that you are using is for a different product.
 01 An error has occurred while the disk was loading.
 Please try again!
 02 There is no disk in the Disk Drive.
 03 The file that you tried to load is empty.
 05 An error has occurred while the disk was saving.
 Please try again!
 06 The disk that you are using is write protected.
 Please remove the write protection and try again.
 07 The disk that you are using is full.
 Please use another disk.
 08 An error has occurred while the disk was formatting.
 The disk that you are using may be faulty.
 Please try formatting another disk.
 10 The data is already copy protected.
 15 The song you are trying to save is empty.
-16 This STANDARD MIDI FILE is incompatible with this instrument and cannot be loaded.
+16 This STANDARD MIDI FILE is incompatible with the PR and cannot be loaded.
 17 This is not a STANDARD MIDI FILE.
 18 The timebase (PPQ resolution) that you tried to load is not 24/48/96/192/288/384 PPQ.
 19 This is a FORMAT 1 MIDI FILE disk and cannot be played back.
 20 A problem has occurred with your SEQUENCER Data.
 This might be due to a damaged or faulty disk.
 21 Memory full 22 It is necessary to press PUNCH OUT to complete this procedure.
 23 It is impossible to change the time signature because it has already been set in the existing tracks.
 24 A rhythm track already exists.
 It is impossible to assign two tracks to rhythm.
-25 It is only possible to change the velocity on a melody track.
-26 It is only possible to merge melody tracks.
-Tracks such as rhythm, chord and control cannot be merged.
-27 It is only possible to copy melody tracks.
-Tracks such as rhythm, chord and control cannot be copied.
-28 This song is too long to be saved as a MIDI file.